serenity-is/docs/howto/how_to_organize_permission_tree_and_localize_keys.md

 > If you don't need localization, just add texts to site.texts.invariant.json

-For example in site.texts.invariant.json file, there is such keys:
+For example in site.texts.invariant.json file, there are such keys:

 ```json
     "Permission.Administration:": "Administration",